 Need help with planning out the cost of your reno?
 Our guide on how to renovate without breaking the bank could be a great place to start.

 4. Does your insurer know that you’re renovating?

 Your insurer may not technically need to know if you’re doing renovations, but like your home loan lender, it’s much better if you give them a heads up.
-Mainly, this is so you can double check what your policy covers and make sure your reno won’t mean a claim on your home insurance is rejected.
+Mainly, this is so you can double check what your policy covers - for instance, whether it will cover damage or theft to your home during the period of construction - and make sure your reno won’t mean a claim on your home insurance is rejected.